latuconsinafr/refactoring-guru/bloaters/README.md

 # Bloaters

-This folders contains all the Code smells with Bloaters Category
+This folder contains all the Code smells with Bloaters Category

 ## Long Method